Gui-Yom/filet/README.md

 This library is tightly coupled with Kotlin coroutines.
 Even though its considered bad practice, this library will spawn coroutines by itself (e.g. when calling the `start` methods on Client and Server).
 Those coroutines are scheduled to run on Default and IO thread pools.
 The coroutine scope is configurable.

+## Notes (QUIC)

+This transmission system is very similar in essence and execution to the QUIC protocol.
+The QUIC specification does mention (briefly) a priority system, but the available QUIC libraries does not actually implement it.

 ## Installation